sbmlteam/moccasin/scripts/README.md

 * -x Print extra debugging information about the interpreted MATLAB code
 * -s Encode variables as species (default: parameters)

-One-character abbreviation for flags: in this way you can use the GNU-style composition of flags (i.e. -qsd is an abbreviation of -q -s -x).
+One-character abbreviation for flags: in this way you can use the GNU-style composition of flags (i.e. -qsd is an abbreviation of -q -s -d).

 ###Usage of settings files